scriptype/Makefile-for-the-Front-End/readme.md

   - `Express` dependency is for `server.js`.
 You can remove it and handle dev-server however you like. `env.js` is also used only in `server.js`

-  - JS files are preprocessed for compiling `JSX` and enabling `ES2015` syntax.

-  - `Watchify` is used in combination with `livereload` for JS source.

   - Handlebars is used in `index.html` to dynamically manipulate the path of JS and CSS files according to environment.
 It also calls livereload script in dev mode.

   - No CSS pre-processor was used.
-CSS files are completely static in dev mode and source files are directly used.
+CSS files are completely static and source files are directly used in dev mode.
 You get an experience similar to prototyping in browser thanks to livereload.

   - As `src/style.css` is used during development, your __dev server should serve